 The key to succeeding with a Pay Per Call campaign is to understand which search terms consumers in your local area are using.
 This includes being aware of the related search terms and auto-complete features that are commonly used in association with flower shops and florists.
 For example, search terms related to florists often include wedding flowers, memorial florists, and (city) florists.

 When you know which terms are most popular, you can tailor your campaign so that your ads (and your phone number) appear alongside consumer searches.
-Your distribution partner can help fine-tune your Pay Per Call campaign to ensure the right keywords are attached to your marketing efforts.
+Your publisher can help fine-tune your Pay Per Call campaign to ensure the right keywords are attached to your marketing efforts.

 Geo-Fencing Focuses Your Campaign